cul/ojs-plugin-sword/README.md

 ## CUL Email Notification Configuration

+Configure values for Sword Deposit notification sender and recipient by adding a cul_sword block and providing values for the following two variables:

+[cul_sword]

+recipient_email = ""

+sender_email = ""

-CUL notification specifications require modifications to the data in two OJS database tables.
+In addition, CUL notification specifications require modifications to the data in two OJS database tables.

 In the email_templates_default table, for the record with email_key "SWORD_DEPOSIT_NOTIFICATION", set can_edit to 0.